StellarSand/app-icon/README.md

 ## Available options
 ```
   -h, --help            Show this help message
-  -f, --file            Write output to a specified file
+  -o, --output          Write output to a specified file
   -p, --parallel        Retrieve multiple icons in parallel (Check note below)
   -W, --Width           Specify a width for the icon (requires -H/--Height too)
   -H, --Height          Specify a height for the icon (requires -W/--Width too)
 ```

+**NOTE:**
+1. `-W/--width` and `-H/--height` options are only valid for Google Play URLs.
-**NOTE:** If `-p/--parallel` option is used, multiple icon URLs will be retrieved in parallel.
+2. If `-p/--parallel` option is used, multiple icon URLs will be retrieved in parallel.
 This will be faster, however, it might use a lot of system resources if too many packages are provided.

 ## Usage
 ```
-get-icon <package>
+app-icon <package>
 ```
 ```
-get-icon <package1> <package2> <package3>
+app-icon <package1> <package2> <package3>
 ```

-The output can be written to a specified file using the `-f` or `--file` option:
+The output can be written to a specified file using the `-o` or `--output` option:
 ```
-get-icon <package> -f <file>
+app-icon <package> -o <file>
 ```

 **Examples:**
 ```
-get-icon com.android.twitter
+app-icon com.android.twitter
 ```

 ```
-get-icon com.android.twitter com.spotify.music org.telegram.messenger
+app-icon com.android.twitter com.spotify.music org.telegram.messenger
 ```

-By default the icons will be 512x512 px.
+By default, the icons from Google Play will be 512x512 px.
 To change the dimensions, use `-W` and `-H`:
 ```
-get-icon com.spotify.music -W 480 -H 960
+app-icon com.spotify.music -W 480 -H 960
 ```

 ## Contributing
-Pull requests can be submitted [here](https://github.com/the-weird-aquarian/get-icon/pulls).
+Pull requests can be submitted [here](https://github.com/the-weird-aquarian/app-icon/pulls).
 Any contribution to the project will be highly appreciated.

 ## License
-This project is licensed under the [MIT License](https://github.com/the-weird-aquarian/get-icon/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/the-weird-aquarian/app-icon/blob/main/LICENSE).